 With Persian cuisine, Colbeh is a refreshing change of pace.
 The menu will tantalize your palate with truly authentic dishes in a harmonious blend of unusual spices and flavors.
 The professional staff greets each customer personally, which immediately makes guests feel right at home.
 They are always attentive and attend to each diner’s personal needs.
 This “there is nothing we can’t do” attitude is evident from the very beginning.
 Colbeh aims to offer each client a memorable time for the indisputable quality, expert preparation and beautiful presentation.
 First time clients discover a new meaning to catered Persian cuisine.
 Regular customers enjoy the depth of Colbeh's culinary knowledge and imagination.
 Few eateries in the area can assure guests the romantic ambiance and charm found here.

-An appetizer platter of houmous, babaganoush, Turkish salad and potato egg salad is a good way to get acquainted with this wonderful cuisine.
+Starting off the meal with appetizers such as Hummus, Babaganoush, and Matbucha is a good way to get acquainted with this wonderful cuisine.
 Chicken, beef and fish kebabs are popular entrees and are accompanied by basmati rice with saffron.
-The baby chicken kebabs (Joujeh Kebab) are wonderfully tender and flavorful as are the Chelo Kebab Koobideh.
+The Chelo Kebab Koobideh are wonderfully tender and flavorful.
 As one fan on Chowhound.com put it, “the bread is soft and flavorful, various dips (including houmous, babaganoush, etc.) are top-notch, and the skewered meat is juicy and delicious.”

 Check out reviews from our Great Kosher Restaurant Foodies Facebook Group: